ingonyama-zk/icicle/docs/docs/icicle/golang-bindings.md

 ## How do Golang bindings work?

-The golang packages are binded to the libraries produced from compiling ICICLE using cgo.
+The golang packages are bound to the libraries produced from compiling ICICLE using cgo.

 1. These libraries (named `libicicle_curve_<curve>.a` and `libicicle_field_<curve>.a`) can be imported in your Go project to leverage the accelerated functionalities provided by ICICLE.